openstack-archive/murano/doc/source/draft/appdev-guide/use_cases.rst

 * ``assignUser``
 * ``getConnectionString``

-In the ``io.murano.apps.WordPress`` class definition the database property is a contact for the ``io.murano.databases.MySql`` class.
+In the ``com.example.WordPress`` class definition the database property is a contact for the ``com.example.databases.MySql`` class.
 So, the database configuration methods can be called with the parameters passed by the user in the main method: